Stars Of The Town

 town for a small admission fee?

-From my school days of the late-1960s, I recall Freda Hunt, our library teacher at Beavercrest Public School in Markdale, talking about appearing in a film with her son.
+From my school days of the late-1960s, I recall Mrs. Freda Hunt, our library teacher at Beavercrest Public School in Markdale, talking about appearing in a film with her infant daughter (Barbara Hunt Arthur).
 Like others, I misunderstood her role to have been as an extra in the film WOLF DOG.

 In fact, the production she related was STARS

 OF THE TOWN.
-A youthful Mrs. Hunt is seen pushing her infant son in a
+A youthful Mrs. Hunt is seen pushing her infant daughter Barbara in a

 another scene has F. T. Hill shown in conversation with someone on a

-From dancing to a 3-piece jazz combo at the bygone Armory, to slow-motion
+From dancing to a 3-piece jazz combo at the bygone Armoury, to slow-motion

 diving at the Markdale Pond, to a man delivering milk with a horse-drawn

-cart, to farmers about town buying dry goods, fifteen dollars buys a
+cart, to farmers about town buying dry goods, twenty dollars + $5 shipping/handling buys a

-fun, educational...AND CHEAP time warp, back to Markdale's bustling
+fun, educational...and inexpensive time warp, back to Markdale's bustling

 post-war era.